Segmented Bar Chart Maker

 Export

-When you're ready, export as PNG, JPEG, PPTX, or MP4.
+Export as PNG, JPEG, PPTX, or MP4.
 Drop into slides, reports, or share directly.

-Segmented Bar Chart Maker Features
+Segmented Bar Chart Features

 Easy Data Import